Free Archetype Test: What You Actually Get (And What You Don't)

 - Crusader (Red-White), Innovator (Red-Blue), Conqueror (Red-Black), Freeborn (Red-Green)

-The system captures something the simple 12-archetype frameworks miss: how drive combinations create emergent patterns.
+The system captures something the basic 12-archetype frameworks miss: how drive combinations create emergent patterns.

-A Strategist (Blue-Black) isn't just analytical + ambitious.
-The combination creates a specific psychological orientation—someone who "thinks several moves ahead" and "converts complex, abstract ideas into plans people can actually execute."
-Neither Blue nor Black alone produces this pattern.
+A Strategist (Blue-Black) isn't just analytical plus ambitious.
+The combination creates a specific orientation — someone who thinks several moves ahead and converts abstract ideas into plans other people can execute.
+Neither Blue nor Black alone gets you there.

 Evaluating Free Archetype Tests